-Early Intervention Service Coordination
+Early Intervention Service Coordination in PA

-While all children grow and develop in unique ways, some children experience delays in their development.
-Although there are several ways to manage autism at home, many children with developmental delays and disabilities benefit from Early Intervention services.
+Early Intervention Services - Northwestern PennsylvaniaWhile all children grow and develop in unique ways, some children experience delays in their development.
+Although there are several ways to manage autism at home, many children with developmental delays or disabilities benefit from Early Intervention supports and services.
 There is no cost to the family for these services.

-What is Early Intervention?
+What is Early Intervention

-Early Intervention is a family-centered program that is based on the belief that the most significant time for identification and treatment of children with physical, developmental or intellectual disabilities and delays is during the earliest possible stages of development.
-Appointments can be held in-person or remotely through early intervention teletherapy
+Early Intervention is a family-centered program that is based on the belief that the most significant time for identification and treatment of children with physical, developmental, or intellectual disabilities and delays is during the earliest possible stages of development.

-What do Service Coordinators do?
+What do Early Intervention Service Coordinators do?

 Service Coordination for Early Intervention in Northwestern Pennsylvania

-Early Intervention Service Coordination Services
+Early Intervention Service Coordination Includes:

 Your child can also be enrolled in our tracking program if he or she is at risk of falling behind developmentally.